awsdocs/amazon-rds-user-guide/doc_source/USER_PerfInsights.Enabling.md

 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_PerfInsights.Enabling.html)

 Performance Schema is enabled automatically only if your parameter group doesn't have an explicitly set value for the `performance_schema` parameter\.
 You can examine the `performance_schema` parameter, and if the value of source is `user`, then you set a value\.
-If you want the Performance Schema parameters to be set automatically, then unset the value for the `performance_schema` parameter\.
+If you want the Performance Schema parameters to be set automatically, then reset the value for the `performance_schema` parameter\.
 You can view the source of a parameter value by viewing the parameter in the AWS Management Console or by running the AWS CLI [describe\-db\-parameters](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-parameters.html) command\.

 When you change the value of the `performance_schema` parameter, a DB instance reboot is required\.
 If you're creating a new DB instance with Performance Insights enabled, the `performance_schema` parameter is set to 1 \(enabled\) by default\.